 Traditional Territory: The Highland Backpacking Trail is located on the traditional territory of the Omàmìwininìwag (Algonquin) and Anishinabewaki (source).

 Maps & Resources

 Campsite Reservation: You can make your booking through the Ontario Parks Online Reservation.
-You’re booking for a campsite on a specific lake, not for a specific campsite.
-For example, we booked “Head Lake” which had 5 or 6 different campsites on it.
-Specific campsites are on a first-come-first-serve basis.
+In previous seasons, you’d book for a campsite on a specific lake, not for a specific campsite.
+For the 2022 season, you must reserve a specific campsite.

 Outfitters & Shuttles

 We didn’t need an outfitter for this trip, as we had all of our backpacking gear.
 If you need any gear, Algonquin Outfitters is nearby and can supply you with just about anything.